wolfSSL/wolfTPM/examples/README.md

 Examples show using a TPM key and certificate for TLS mutual authentication (client authentication).

 This example client connects to localhost on on port 11111 by default.
-These can be overriden using `TLS_HOST` and `TLS_PORT`.
+These can be overridden using `TLS_HOST` and `TLS_PORT`.

 You can validate using the wolfSSL example server this like:
 `./examples/server/server -b -p 11111 -g -d`